B3EF/.github/PULL_REQUEST_TEMPLATE.md

+### 📊 Metadata *

+_Please enter the direct URL for this bounty on huntr.dev.
+This is compulsory and will help us process your bounty submission quicker._

+#### Bounty URL:

 ### ⚙️ Description *

 _Describe your fix clearly and concisely - imagine you are describing it to a non-technical friend._